CodeQueenie/CodeQueenie/README.md

 ### ✨ About Me

-Hi, I'm Nicole.
-With over 15 years of leadership in operations and business management, I now combine my extensive hands-on experience with a passion for data analytics, AI, and automation.
-I specialize in transforming raw data into actionable insights and optimizing business processes to drive efficiency and growth.
-Whether I’m building predictive models, automating workflows, or creating dynamic dashboards, I enjoy solving complex challenges that support strategic decision-making.
-Currently, I’m focused on AI-powered business solutions, completing my Python (PCEP) certification, and expanding my expertise in data analytics.
+With over 15 years of experience in operations, payroll, and finance, I've developed a deep passion for data science, AI, and automation.
+I thrive on transforming complex data into actionable insights using Python and SQL.
+I lead teams and collaborate on projects to drive meaningful business outcomes.
+Explore my projects to see how I turn data into decisions and innovation into results.

 ---